Cody Ulm's Awesome Infographic

 The last season without an Arizona State player selected.
+The prior goose egge was in 1963.
 There were some close calls.
 The 1962 NFL Draft had quarterback Joe Zuger last until the 18th round, and there was just one late selection occurring in both 1989 (Scott Kirby, 9th round, Green Bay) and 1990 (Lynn James, 5th round, Cincinnati) to keep the streak alive.

 Mr. Irrelevant.
 Sort of.